Apocalypse (character): Rise of Apocalypse

-The being who would later be called Apocalypse was born thousands of years ago in Aqaba.
-He was born with the mutant X-gene.
-Because of his grey skin and blue lips, his people abandoned him as an infant.
-He was rescued by Baal of the Sandstormers who saw the child's potential power and will to survive.
-Baal named him En Sabah Nur, which Marvel translates as "The First One".
-The Sandstormers lived by the credo of survival of the fittest, believing that only those who are strong enough to survive hardship and direct conflict are worthy of life.
-It is also revealed during the Apocalypse Wars that, while still a young boy, En Sabah Nur was very generous and selfless, to the chagrin of Baal.
-A time-displaced Evan Sabah Nur and All-New X-Men Beast tried to save En Sabah Nur, but he allowed himself to be captured to help them escape.
+The being who would later be called Apocalypse is born with the mutant X-gene thousands of years ago in Akkaba, a settlement in ancient Egypt.
+Because of his grey skin and blue lips, his people abandon him as an infant.
+He is rescued by Baal of the Sandstormers who sees the child's potential power and will to survive.
+Baal names him En Sabah Nur, which Marvel translates as "The First One".
+The Sandstormers live by the credo of survival of the fittest, believing that only those who are strong enough to survive hardship and direct conflict are worthy of life.
+It is also revealed during the Apocalypse Wars that, as a young boy, En Sabah Nur is very generous and selfless, to the chagrin of Baal.
+A time-displaced Evan Sabah Nur and All-New X-Men Beast try to save En Sabah Nur, but he allows himself to be captured to help them escape.

-Around this time, the time-traveller Kang the Conqueror arrived in Egypt and assumed the identity of Pharaoh Rama-Tut.
-Knowing who En Sabah Nur was fated to become and where he was, Rama-Tut sent his General Ozymandias and an army to destroy the Sandstormers and find the young Apocalypse.
-En Sabah Nur and Baal were injured and sought refuge in a cave.
-Before he died, Baal revealed advanced alien technology hidden in the cave, left behind by the deity-like aliens known as Celestials.
-Vowing revenge on Rama-Tut, En Sabah Nur entered the Pharaoh's city posing as a slave and drew the romantic attention of Ozymandias's sister, Nephri.
-On seeing the mutant's true appearance, Nephri rejected him and turned to her brother for protection.
-Heartbroken, En Sabah Nur's rage caused his mutant abilities to fully emerge.
-Rampaging, he renamed himself Apocalypse.
-Rama-Tut fled and En Sabah Nur used the Celestial technology to transform his former tormentor Ozymandias into a blind clairvoyant made of living stone, now enslaved to Apocalypse.
-As the years went on, Apocalypse found he no longer aged.
+Around this time, the time-traveller Kang the Conqueror arrives in Egypt and assumes the identity of Pharaoh Rama-Tut.
+Knowing who En Sabah Nur is fated to become and where he is, Rama-Tut sends his General Ozymandias and an army to destroy the Sandstormers and find the young Apocalypse.
+En Sabah Nur and Baal are injured and seek refuge in a cave.
+Before he dies, Baal reveals advanced alien technology hidden in the cave, left behind by the deity-like aliens known as Celestials.
+Vowing revenge on Rama-Tut, En Sabah Nur enters the Pharaoh's city posing as a slave and draws the romantic attention of Ozymandias's sister, Nephri.
+On seeing the mutant's true appearance, Nephri rejects him and turns to her brother for protection.
+The heartbroken En Sabah Nur's rage causes his mutant abilities to fully emerge.
+Rampaging, he renames himself Apocalypse.
+Rama-Tut flees and En Sabah Nur uses the Celestial technology to transform his former tormentor Ozymandias into a blind clairvoyant made of living stone, now enslaved to Apocalypse.
+As the years pass, Apocalypse finds he no longer aged.

-It is revealed in the series S.H.I.E.L.D. that Apocalypse, at some point in the days of Ancient Egypt, joined forces with the Brotherhood of the Shield to successfully fend off a Brood invasion.
+It is revealed in the series S.H.I.E.L.D. that Apocalypse, at some point in the days of ancient Egypt, joined forces with the Brotherhood of the Shield to successfully fend off a Brood invasion.
 Also present were Imhotep and a man who was either the moon god called Khonshu or his first Moon Knight avatar/champion.